swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 ### A More Sophisticated `Path` Type

-The current `Path` type provided in the `PackagePlugin` API is intentionally kept minimal.
+The current `Path` type provided in the `PackagePlugin` API is intentionally kept minimal, and should be sufficient for the needs of most plugins.
 A future version of this proposal would extend this type, possibly aligning it with `SwiftSystem`'s `FilePath` type.
+The initial API has purposefully been kept the same as `FilePath` to make such a transition easier.

 An alternate direction would be to replace it with a more domain-specific representation that could also keep track of the path root in relation to the directories that matter to packages and build systems, avoiding the need to form absolute paths.

+Since the API that is available to the plugin script is based on the tools version of the package that contains it, existing plugin scripts are expected to be able to run without modification even if the API does change.

 ### Contextual Information About the Build Target